orbs-network/orbs-contract-sdk/README.md

 ```
 >  `send-tx` is used when the smart contract method may change contract's state.
    The transaction will be added to the blockchain under consensus.
->  `user 1`, from orbs-test-keys.json file, represent the private key that signed the transaction.
+>  `user 1`, from orbs-test-keys.json file, represent the private key that signes the transaction.

 ### 4. Read the counter value